 Monitoring dynamic infrastructure means monitoring abstract objects.
 Individual hosts and containers scale up and down, and IP addresses change, but with tags you can focus your monitoring on longer-lived abstractions like services, applications, and availability zones.
 After all, if a single container is resource constrained it will be reaped and re-orchestrated, but if an entire service or availability zone is having trouble communicating to a gateway, your customers may be experiencing intermittent timeouts.

-In the new Network view in Datadog, you can see the throughput, bandwidth, and count of retransmits between any two sets of tags.
-Datadog automatically collects relevant tags from more than 350 integrations, in addition to the custom tags provided directly by developer instrumentation.
+In the new Network view in Datadog, you can see the network volume and throughput between any two sets of tags.
+Datadog automatically collects relevant tags from more than 650 integrations, in addition to the custom tags provided directly by developer instrumentation.

 Using tags automatically applied to your cloud services and resources, you can instantly sort and filter your metrics to see, for example, how network traffic flows across availability zones for a particular service or for your entire infrastructure.
 Often, communicating across data centers or availability zones increases the potential for latency and communication errors, not to mention transit costs.
 By revealing network patterns that may not reflect the intended design of your application, Network Performance Monitoring can point to areas for performance optimization and cost savings.

 Network Performance Monitoring is a powerful tool for zeroing in on the source of network issues.
+Use TCP retransmit count to quickly identify connectivity issues in your network.
 In a Kubernetes cluster, for example, where containers are constrained only in their CPU and memory usage, a single container can saturate the network.
-In a few clicks, you can drill down to the container image that is consuming the most network bandwidth, and pivot directly to logs or request traces from that service to help identify the root cause.
+In a few clicks, you can drill down to the container image that is consuming the most network throughput, and pivot directly to logs or request traces from that service to help identify the root cause.

 Flow analytics is a powerful way of drilling down into not just the metrics describing network communication, but the topology of the network as well.
 By aggregating all of the flows between objects, Datadog can display network traffic on a directed graph.
 Using tags, you can visualize network topology by service, Kubernetes deployment, Docker image, Chef role, AWS security group, or any other lens.